xcart/xcart-docs/_pages/kb_en/modules/ups.md

 This option enables logging of requests to the UPS server and responses from it.
 The logs are saved to **UPS.log** files in the `<X-Cart>/var/log/` folder.

-Don't forget to save the changes when the USPS shipping configuration is complete.
+Don't forget to save the changes when the UPS shipping configuration is complete.